Whistler does not provide curbside pick-up for garbage, compost or recycling, due to bears and other wildlife.

 The Solid Waste Depots, which are maintained by a contractor on behalf of the municipality, are for single-family residents and residential complexes of less than 12 units that pay the annual Operation Fee.

-Residents can drop off recycling, kitchen scraps, landfill waste and organic yard waste debris at two residential waste depots free of charge:
+Residents can drop off recycling, kitchen scraps, landfill waste at two residential waste depots free of charge:

 - Function Junction Depot - 1001 Lynham Road